 - Don’t take each set to failure.
 It’s okay to push yourself to failure on the very last set, just don’t do it for all your sets.

 - Rest for more than a minute and less than two minutes between each set.

-Two workout plans that I used that meet most of these criteria were the StrongLifts 5×5 and 5/3/1.
-I primarily used Strong Lifts during the 90-day experiment.
-I’ve been a fan of the program for years.
+Two workout plans that I used that meet most of these criteria were Starting Strength and 5/3/1.
+I primarily just did my own barbell training program during the 90-day experiment.
 I recently discovered 5/3/1 and have been pleased with the results I’ve seen with it.
 I definitely recommend picking up a copy of the book that lays out the program.

 In addition to weightlifting, studies have shown that HIIT workouts can also help boost testosterone levels.
 For those of you who don’t know, HIIT stands for high-intensity interval training.
 It calls for short, intense bursts of exercise, followed by a less-intense recovery period.
 You repeat with the intense/less-intense cycle several times throughout the workout.
 In addition to increasing T, HIIT has been shown to improve athletic conditioning and fat metabolism, as well as increase muscle strength.